presidential-innovation-fellows/pif-website/_projects/hhs-accelerating-telehealth-awareness-and-adoption.md

 During the global COVID-19 pandemic, digital health became increasingly important.
 When people seek in-person medical care, they risk exposure for themselves, their family, other patients, and health care providers.
 As a result, brick-and-mortar medical facilities are also offering telemedicine to add to or replace traditional in-person office visits.
 Using telemedicine from their home, clinicians are able to do virtual visits, refill and adjust essential medications, and modify treatments that will preserve and improve conditions that put patients at risk if left untreated.

-Responding to this challenge, <a href="https://www.whitehouse.gov/articles/deregulation-sparks-dramatic-telehealth-increase-covid-19-response/">the U.S. government made historic strides by deregulating telehealth</a> and reducing bottlenecks in key areas such as HIPAA requirements, reimbursement arrangements, and provider liability.
+Responding to this challenge, the U.S. government made historic strides by deregulating telehealth and reducing bottlenecks in key areas such as HIPAA requirements, reimbursement arrangements, and provider liability.

 However, policy changes information and the impact on the public was not centralized nor communicated in plain language.
 This thwarted fast adoption of telehealth for both providers and the public.